I’m every woman; 5 ways to celebrate

-Share women-empowering content through your social media canals this Sunday, anything that you find inspiring. (a recent favorite of mine is the ’12 historical women who gave no f*cks’ on Buzzfeed) Use this hashtag: #MakeItHappen, to create a world-wide kick-ass feed.
-Make it happen!
-Happy Women’s Day!
+Share women-empowering content through your social media canals this Wednesday, anything that you find inspiring. (a recent favorite of mine is the ’12 historical women who gave no f*cks’ on Buzzfeed) Use this hashtag: #BeBoldForChange, to create a world-wide kick-ass feed.
+Be bold for change!
+Happy Women’s Day

 For the designs of this Fall Winter 2014 collection, I was inspired by the heroic story of Joan of Arc.
 Reflecting the past years while having experienced all aspects of life, I found this legend of Joan of Arc admirable and inspirational.